-An open-label, Phase 2 study that will investigate the incidence of diarrhea in HER2+ breast cancer patients receiving neratinib with intensive loperamide diarrhea prophylaxis, alone and in combination with anti-inflammatory treatment, who have previously undergone a course of trastuzumab therapy in the adjuvant setting
+This is an open-label, Phase 2 study that will investigate the incidence of diarrhea in HER2+ breast cancer patients receiving neratinib with intensive loperamide diarrhea prophylaxis, alone and in combination with an anti-inflammatory treatment or a bile acid sequestrant treatment, who have previously undergone a course of trastuzumab therapy in the adjuvant setting.

 Patients will receive:

-Early Stage HER2+ Breast Cancer HER2 + Breast Cancer Neratinib Budesonide Mesalamine Colestipol Bismuth subsalicylate Loperamide Antidiarrheals Bismuth
+Early Stage HER2+ Breast Cancer HER2 + Breast Cancer Neratinib Nerlynx Breast Neoplasms Diarrhea Budesonide Loperamide Antidiarrheals Colestipol neratinib, loperamide neratinib, loperamide, budesonide neratinib, loperamide, colestipol neratinib, loperamide PRN, colestipol